Already have lawsuit funding with another company?

 If the answers are vague, slow down.

-A good agreement should be understandable before you sign it.
+A good pre-settlement funding agreement should be understandable before you sign it.

-Refinance your lawsuit loan with a Baker Street Funding buyout.
+Refinance your lawsuit loan with a Baker Street Funding lower-rate buyout.

-Already have lawsuit funding with another company?
-Baker Street Funding may be able to review your current payoff, buy out the existing balance, and replace it with a clearer non-recourse agreement.
+If you already have lawsuit funding with another company, Baker Street Funding may be able to review your current payoff, buy out the existing balance, replace it with a clearer non-recourse agreement, and provide you with additional funds.

 - Rates as low as 2.95% monthly simple interest